Heavy Periods (Menorrhagia or Heavy Menstrual Bleeding)

 What tests can be done for heavy periods?

-- Estradiol – this is one particular form of estrogen, there are 3 main ones: estriol, estrone and estradiol.
-Measuring estradiol alone provides an incomplete picture of estrogen levels and doesn’t necessarily provide information about estrogen activity, but can provide some basic information.
+This is one particular form of estrogen, there are 3 main ones: estriol, estrone and estradiol.
+Measuring estradiol alone provides an incomplete picture of estrogen level and activity.
+But, this test can provide some basic information.
 Peak estradiol is best measured around ovulation, which should occur around day 14-15, assuming a normal menstrual cycle.

-- SHBG – this is a protein that can bind to estrogen and decrease it’s activity.
+This is a protein that can bind to estrogen and decrease it’s activity.
 Low SHBG will mean higher estrogen activity.
 Higher estrogen activity means a thicker lining is built and more blood is lost with your period.

-- Testosterone, DHEAs and progesterone – these can compete for estrogen receptors and moderate estrogen activity, lower levels can mean increased estrogen activity.
+These can compete for estrogen receptors and moderate estrogen activity.
+Lower levels can mean increased estrogen activity.
 Progesterone is best measured on day 21 of a 28 day menstrual cycle, the others can be measured at any point in the cycle.